morarupasukaru/devdocs/frontend/PWA.md

 ## Caching Static data - basis

+TODO cleanup / simplify with link to resources like https://jakearchibald.com/2014/offline-cookbook

 [Cache](https://developer.mozilla.org/en-US/docs/Web/API/Cache) API is used to provide a cache of HTTP requests/responses (e.g. for offline capability with service workers) of static data (application assets) with GET HTTP request.